vmware-tanzu/velero/site/docs/master/contributions/minio.md

 If you're using Minio with HTTPS, you may see unintelligible text in the output of `velero describe`, or `velero logs` commands.

-In order to fix this, you can add a public, HTTP URL to the `BackupStorageLocation`, or a [self-signed certificate][32].
+In order to fix this, you can add a public URL to the `BackupStorageLocation`.

 In a terminal, run the following: